Arnot Power Station

 Arnot Power Station in Mpumalanga, South Africa, is a coal-fired power plant operated by Eskom.
 Coal from the Arnot coal mine directly feeds the station.

 History

 Construction of Arnot started in 1968, this generation unit went on line in 1971 and the station was fully operational by 1975.
 Between 1992 and 1997 three of its units were mothballed due to Eskom's surplus generating capacity, but they were brought back online in January 1997, November 1997 and December 1998 respectively.

 The cooling towers were constructed using a unique convex slip-form process by the contractor Concor.

+Arnot was bombed in 1981 as part of UMkhonto weSizwe's campaign against Apartheid and the South African government's nuclear weapons program.